What's the best way to sync to iTunes on my iPhone and iPad? Do I even need to sync with my Mac any more?

 Welcome to our complete guide to syncing an iPhone or iPad with a Mac or PC.
 We explain how to sync to iTunes using a USB cable connection (this can be Lightning or an older 30-pin cable if you're using a pre-2012 device), or over Wi-Fi.

 This tutorial covers the basics of syncing an iPhone or iPad to iTunes on a Mac or PC.
-But if the process goes wrong and you're looking for more in-depth troubleshooting help when syncing your iPhone or iPad, try Fixes for common iPhone syncing problems, iTunes syncing is broken: Apple, please fix it, and How to sync an iPhone with iTunes without deleting apps and other data.
+But if the process goes wrong and you're looking for more in-depth troubleshooting help when syncing your iPhone or iPad, try Fixes for common iPhone syncing problems and How to sync an iPhone with iTunes without deleting apps and other data.

 And if all this hassle has got you thinking about getting rid of iTunes completely, read The best iTunes alternatives and how to delete iTunes and for information about Apple's terms and conditions for using iTunes read: Should you agree to Apple's terms and conditions

 How to sync to iTunes: Do I need to sync an iPhone or iPad with iTunes?

 Since the launch of iOS 5 many years ago (to put that into context, we'll be switching to iOS 10 in autumn 2016), it's been possible to set up and use an iPhone or iPad without connecting to a Mac or PC at all: you can set up on the device and download apps and media you buy from Apple's stores directly on to the device.
 As Steve Jobs put it (rather prematurely, it turns out), it's a post-PC world.